read the article

 Hydraulic seals are typically classified into two main categories:

-- Static Seals – Used in applications where there is no relative motion, such as between the piston and the piston rod and between the head and the cylinder bore tube.
+- Static Seals – Used where no relative motion occurs, such as between the piston and piston rod or between the cylinder head and bore.
+Hydraulic seal manufacturers often provide a wide range of static sealing options for secure, pressure-tight joints.

-- Buffer Seals – Absorb pressure spikes and protect rod seals from pressure peaks and internal contaminants.
+- Buffer Seals: Absorb pressure spikes and protect rod seals.

 Conclusion